 The risk of going to school with lice is also dependent upon the age of the student, as the physical closeness of their social interactions changes with maturity.
-The older a student, the less likely they are to pass on a known case of lice at school.
+The older a student, the less likely they are to pass on a known case at school.
 Little kids play in close proximity, grabbing onto each other to wrestle and huddling head to head during naptime.
 Middle and high school kids are in far less contact during class, but as soon as the bell rings they pour into tightly-packed hallways like sand in an hourglass.
-When college-aged students ask “can you go to school with lice?” it’s usually safe to answer “if you have to go to school with lice, wear your hair up, sit one seat away from your classmates, and don’t hug anybody.”
+When college-aged students ask “can you go to school with lice?” it's usually safe to answer “if you have to go to school with lice, wear your hair up, sit one seat away from your classmates, and don't hug anybody”.

 Should I Tell School About Head Lice?

 This is a loaded question, because it is not always technically required, and parents worry that the school will call out and embarrass their child.
-When a parent asks can a child go to school with head lice given the school’s policies, and the answer is no, remember that lice are contagious for days before any nits are visible, and weeks before symptoms like itching start.
-So, even if you followed the rules and took your kid out of class the moment you found the lice, and didn’t let them return until you’d treated, that still leaves a gap between when they were first contagious and when you first noticed, so informing the other parents by informing the school will definitely reduce your child’s chances of getting lice again...and again.
+When a parent asks can a child go to school with head lice given the school's policies, and the answer is no, remember that lice are contagious for days before any nits are visible, and weeks before symptoms like itching start.
+So, even if you followed the rules and took your kid out of class the moment you found the bugs or nits and didn't let them return until you'd treated them, that still leaves a gap between when they were first contagious and when you first noticed, so informing the other parents by informing the school will definitely reduce your child's chances of getting lice again...and again.

 When To Go Back To School After Lice?

 Parents often ask us “How long out of school for lice?”
-When can my child go back to school after lice treatment by LiceDoctors?”
+When can my child go back to school after treatment by LiceDoctors?”
 The good news is we can almost always offer same-day appointments, and because of our industry-disrupting 99.6% success rate and proprietary aftercare plan, the vast majority of children treated by LiceDoctors will not be contagious the very next day, and can safely return to school after lice.

 How To Prevent The Spread Of Lice In Classroom?